 MassRobotics residents offer to help manufacturers

-MassRobotics, is a Boston-based robotics cluster organization that provides office space for more than a dozen robotics startups, including Scalable Robotics.
+MassRobotics is a Boston-based robotics cluster organization that provides office space for more than 60 startups, including Scalable Robotics.
 It has teamed up with the state on the MERT grant project as a participating partner, helping companies receiving grant money to find the right solution for their needs.

 The U.S. Economic Development Administration funds MERT.
 It was created in response to the pandemic and supply chain problems.